 I am concerned about my safety or the quality of the information: what can I do?

-As time is running out, it is important to consider the CRS treatment of any account, especially in the presence of corporate structures, trusts or foundations.
+It is important to consider the CRS treatment of any account, especially in the presence of corporate structures, trusts or foundations.
 The rules are very complex and most financial institutions tend to apply a broad approach to reporting.